isa-group/sla-wizard/README.md

 npm test
 ```

-The variables for configuring the `npm run`, used above, are:
+The variables for configuring `npm run` are:

 - `TEST_CONFIG`: Path to the test run configuration file.
 - `OAS4TEST`: Path to the API's OAS document.
 - `SLAS_PATH`: Path to the API's SLAs.

-While the test runs, you can check the containers are up and the proxy's logs:
+While the test is running you can check the containers are up and the proxy's logs:

 ```bash
 docker ps